11 Easy Drum Songs - Even For Beginner Drummers

 • Drummer: Randall Marsh

 Tom Petty’s “Free Falling” was written in just two days with Jeff Lynne.
-Its simple beat and profound lyrics make it a timeless classic, with a slightly more complex groove, but still manageable tempo.
+Its simple drum pattern and profound lyrics make it a timeless classic, with a slightly more complex groove, but still manageable tempo.
 The groove is similar to Ed Sheeran’s.
 If you’ve managed that one, you’ll be able to play Free Fallin’!

 Open In Beat Note!